The Signs and Symptoms of Premature Menopause

 As a result of lowered estrogen levels, the woman starts to have irregular menstrual periods that can even take months to appear.

-It’s also common for flow amount to diminish or to see changes in color or odor.
+It’s also common for flow to diminish or to see changes in color or odor.

 2. Hot flashes

 Waking up during the night with hot flashes is a clear sign of menopause.
-If the woman is less than 40, she probably has premature menopause.
+If the woman is younger than 40, she probably has premature menopause.

-The hormonal changes that imply premature menopause can alter cardiac rhythm and trigger uncomfortable palpitations.
+The hormonal changes that come with premature menopause can alter cardiac rhythm and trigger uncomfortable palpitations.

 It’s important to get regular medical check-ups because it can also increase the risk of cardiovascular diseases.